 Party food you can make ahead, freeze and can even be reheated in the microwave!
-Every piece of bread you pull out is like a mini pizza!
+Every piece of bread you pull out of Pull Apart Pizza Bread is like a mini pizza!

 Have you ever seen such small, pudgy hands on a fully grown person?
 Well, I say “fully grown” but I must admit I’m rather vertically challenged.
 I like to say I’ve been standing in a hole since I was 7. 🙂